HuynhBuuSon/PixabaySharp/README.md

 # PixabaySharp
-This is an unofficial C# / .NET API Wrapper written for .NET Standard 1.2.
+This is an unofficial C# / .NET API Wrapper written for .NET Standard 2.0.
+Clone from Thomas Pentenrieder 2017

 ## Compatible with
 - .NET Core